boazsegev/plezi-website/docs/guides/controllers.html.md

 ### The `url_for` URL builder

-The controller will attempt to guess the URL used to reach any path within it's parameters, setting query parameters if the parameters are not part of the route's path parameters. i.e.:
+The controller will attempt to guess the URL used to reach any path within it's parameters, setting query parameters if the parameters are not part of the route's fixed path parameters. i.e.:

 url_for :index # the root of the controller url_for id: 1, \_method: :delete # the DELETE method emulation for RESTful ID 1.